Trying to save a sinking ship

 Saying capitalism needs to be replaced does not make you a communist.
 Summonists are realists and humanists.
 They understand that capitalism is simply too destructive to continue.

-It should have been clear by now that money can only provide a temporary relief to financial crises.
+It should have been clear by now that money can only provide a temporary relief to financial and other crises.

 Virtually all the countries in the world have embraced capitalism.
 Do we have to toast to that achievement?
 It should have been clear by now that toasting to it would be a sign of bad taste.
 Capitalism has led to too many people being left out in the cold or being victims of violence.

 Too many people and businesses do just about anything to acquire stacks of money or make huge profits.
 Making money is acceptable and so is making profits.
 But the way in which it is done is often unacceptable and against the principles of humanity.

 Producing low quality products that harm people and Nature is violence.
 Taking advantage of a position of monopoly to impose high prices on consumers is violence.
 Waging wars to defend a system that preys on people and on Nature is violence.

 Poverty is violence.
 It is predominantly caused by the workings of the present unbalanced political and socio-economic system.

 Capitalism is still supposed by many to be able to solve all the problems and the poverty of half of the world’s population.
 Have the billions invested in saving banks really benefited us all?